The Best Magnetic Shower Curtains (2026)

 This is the eachope Long's sibling, and it is the smarter buy of the two for most people who like that no-hooks system.
 It uses the same hook-free hanging and weighted hem in the same 71-by-74-inch size, but wraps it in a linen-look weave and lands at $29.69 instead of $32.39.
 The rating is nearly identical, 4.7 stars across 623 reviews, so you give up almost nothing on the track record by choosing the cheaper version.
 We label it the budget pick within the no-hooks family rather than the budget pick overall, because at this price it is competing on value against its own more expensive twin.

 Be clear-eyed about what "linen" means here: this is a polyester and PEVA curtain styled to resemble linen, not a natural-fiber textile.
-That is actually a point in its favor for a wet bathroom, since real linen would need a liner and more care, while this version stays water-resistant on its own.
-The same no-hooks caveat applies, in that you are committing to eachope's hanging method.
-And if your only goal is to stop billowing as cheaply as possible, the Titanker or Aiyufeng will do it for a third of the price.
+That is a point in its favor for a wet bathroom, since real linen would need a liner and more care, while this version stays water-resistant on its own.
+The same no-hooks caveat applies: you are committing to eachope's hanging method.
+If your only goal is to stop billowing as cheaply as possible, the Titanker or Aiyufeng will do it for a third of the price.
 But if you want the no-hooks convenience and a softer visual texture without paying for the Long, this is the one to get.

 Also Great